nestjsplus/test-auth-chapter-sample/README.md

 export class AuthModule {}
 ```

 Now let's create our `AuthenticatedGuard`.
 This is a traditional Guard, as covered in the <a href="https://docs.nestjs.com/guards">Guards</a> chapter.
 Its role is simply to protect certain routes.
+Create the file `authenticated.guard.ts` in the `guards` folder, and add the following code:

 ```typescript
 // src/common/guards/authenticated.guard.ts
 import { ExecutionContext, Injectable, CanActivate } from '@nestjs/common';